Colorado State Income Tax - Tax Year 2012

 e-Filing: Submit Your Colorado Tax Return Online

-You can save time and money by electronically filing your Colorado income tax directly with the Department of Revenue .
+You can save time and money by electronically filing your Colorado income tax directly with the .
 Benefits of e-Filing your Colorado tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 https://www.colorado.gov/mytaxes/